 Pre-Register now at www.milfordrec.com.

-Free 1st Sunday of the Month Guided Hikes.
-June 2 2-4 pm.
-Meet at the Whaleback Trailhead near 150 Rocky Pond Road for a hike to see the blooming laurel!
+Hike of the Month Start at the Wildlife Pond Parking area on Route 130 1.7 miles west of route 122 or park at the Whaleback Trailhead 150 Rocky Pond Road.
+Fabulous acres of blooming laurel!
 Wear sturdy footwear and bring water bottle and insect repellent.

 Limited spots.
 Call to reserve!